Achieve DORA Compliance by Tomorrow! Learn from our expert-led webinar on mastering DORA requirements! 🎥

 • Progress monitoring—giving the enterprise an up-to-date picture of its digital transformation journey so it can evaluate the impact of change

-• Better collaboration and coordination between different departments—helping to improve team alignment and standardization of environments across the organization
+• Better collaboration between different departments—helping to improve team alignment and standardization of environments across the organization

 1. Spreadsheet Software